 - 2 tbsp sherry

-- 6 to 8 fresh shiitake mushrooms, sliced, or your own choice of mushrooms to equal 1 to 2 cups
+- 6 to 8 fresh shiitake mushrooms, sliced

-- a handful fresh basil or fresh coriander (cilantro)
+- A handful of fresh basil or fresh coriander (cilantro)

 - Tamarind Stir-Fry Sauce: